nshelton/csma_302_3/README.md

 10 points for project organization

 there should be 6 scenes total, each with a different version or visualization.
+3D visualizations need to have multiple colors and lighting

 ## Submitting